Debdutta-Panda/MotionLayoutManual/README.md

 ## Sides

-1. **Start:** Creates guideline from start with offset, vertical anchor, used for horizontal constraints
-2. **AbsoluteLeft:** Create guideline from left with offset, vertical anchor, used for horizontal constraints
-3. **End:** Create guideline from end with offset, vertical anchor, used for horizontal constraints
-4. **AbsoluteRight:** Create guideline from right with offset, vertical anchor, used for horizontal constraints
-5. **Top:** Create guideline from top with offset, horizontal anchor, used for vertical constraints
-6. **Bottom:** Create guideline from bottom with offset, horizontal anchor, used for vertical constraints
+**1. Start:** Creates guideline from start with offset, vertical anchor, used for horizontal constraints **2.
+AbsoluteLeft:** Create guideline from left with offset, vertical anchor, used for horizontal constraints **3.
+End:** Create guideline from end with offset, vertical anchor, used for horizontal constraints **4.
+AbsoluteRight:** Create guideline from right with offset, vertical anchor, used for horizontal constraints **5.
+Top:** Create guideline from top with offset, horizontal anchor, used for vertical constraints **6.
+Bottom:** Create guideline from bottom with offset, horizontal anchor, used for vertical constraints

 ## Working example